Defense has been the weak side of the ball at the University at Buffalo since you-know-who took his talents to the NFL.

 “Their comfort level of what we’re doing is exponentially better,” said UB defensive coordinator Brian Borland.
 “Their detailed knowledge of what we’re doing is better.
 We’re much more confident and savvy in what we’re doing.
 When you feel confident, you can cut loose and play.
 I think we’ve got some good players that are cutting it loose right now.
 They’re really allowing their ability to match what they know.”

 UB allowed 31.5 points a game in 2014, the year after Mack graduated to the Oakland Raiders.
 Last season, the first for Borland and UB head coach Lance Leipold, the Bulls cut scoring to 26.7 points a game.
 That was sixth best in the Mid-American Conference.

-However, UB yielded 437 yards a game against MAC opponents, 11th in the conference rankings and fifth most in school history.
+However, UB still yielded 437 yards a game in the MAC, 11th in conference and fifth most in school history.

 Asked what aspect of his team he feels best about, Leipold said: “I’d have to go to our defense and the understanding of where we stand.
 A year ago, we were moving the pieces around from a three-man front of the previous year to our four-man front.
 Linebackers were now ends.
 Safeties were now outside backers.
 I think we’re a lot more comfortable with the personnel being where they need to be.”